alexjederock/about-me/README.md

 My name is Alex, I have been working with mentally disbaled populations for the past few years.
-I am fairly new to programming though I hae been messing with it casually for a while now.
-I'm a little nervous about the workload but I amexcited to learn something new.
+I am fairly new to programming though I have been messing with it casually for a while now.
+I'm a little nervous about the workload but I am excited to learn something new.